IBM signs 10-year multi-billion cloud deal with ABN Amro

 The deal comes as the U.S. company is trying to gain momentum in the market for Internet-delivered services, known as cloud computing.
 IBM will provide fully managed services for mainframe computers, servers, storage and end-user computing as well as a help desk and other technical support.
 IBM did not disclose financial details of the deal.

-Last month, IBM said it had won a 7-year outsourcing contract from Germany's Lufthansa worth 1 billion euros ($1.25 billion) that will see the U.S. company take over the airline's information technology infrastructure services division and staff.
+Last month, IBM said it had won a 7-year outsourcing contract from Germany's Lufthansa worth 1 billion euros (795.47 million pounds) that will see the U.S. company take over the airline's information technology infrastructure services division and staff.

 In its latest quarterly results IBM reported a marked slowdown in business in September and abandoned its 2015 operating earnings target.